xieguigang/Data.GIS/Coloring_an_SVG_map_to_a_numeric_variable - VB.NET/README.md

 The color pattern generated code can be found at this codeproject article:
 > "Create Custom Color Maps in C#": http://www.codeproject.com/Articles/18150/Create-Custom-Color-Maps-in-C

-And also additional three color pattern are provides from this R script result:
+And also additional three color pattern are provides from this R script result, and the render function using this R generated color pattern with 256 mapping level depth:

 ```R
 require(fields)